michaelso/html-javascript-css-reference/html-javascript-css-reference.md

   CSS and JS are essential for building experience rich and interactive website aka web app.

   note: Most content here refers to [MDN: Mozilla Developer Network] and [HTML5 For Web Designers]

-## Create the document structure by using HTML

 ### Structure the UI by using semantic markup

 HTML5 provides a long list of tags for markup, each tag has its semantic meaning, including markup for search engines and screen readers,